 System Development Life Cycle Phases

 A “phase” is a group of activities that work together to complete a specific goal and can be seen as another form of iteration.
-Phases are typically connected, even if it’s just because they have the same time.
-For example, you will have a functional specification before you start developing the software.
+Phases are typically connected, even just because they have the same time.
+For example, you will have a functional specification before developing the software.
 If not, how will you know what to build?